ChALkeR/notes/On-npmjs-tokens-visibility.md

 The file which the provided code snippet is extracted from is open-source and licensed under the ISC license.
 Links: [one](https://github.com/aredridel/newww/blob/master/adapters/bonbon.js#L119-L132), [two](https://github.com/ChALkeR/newww/blob/master/adapters/bonbon.js#L105-L118).

-The npmwww was turned into a closed-source project some time ago, but I found the `?json` vulnerability by inspecting their previously-released open-source copy (now removed from their org) and then was confirmed working on up-to-date <http://npmjs.com> in September.
+The npm/newww repo was turned into a closed-source project some time ago, but I found the `?json` vulnerability by inspecting their previously-released open-source copy (now removed from their org) and then was confirmed working on up-to-date <http://npmjs.com> in September.
 Some more info on the change is available [here](http://blog.npmjs.org/post/148119862590/out-with-the-newww-and-in-with-the-www-an-update) — that happened way before I found this vulnerability.

 I didn't use any of these vulnerabilities to obtain npm auth tokens in any way, the proof-of-concept exploit examples that I used to showcase this to npm, Inc employees didn't transfer the obtained data anywhere.